grafana/dashboard-spec/README.md

 Templates for the code generator.
 Child directories are named after the language they contain templates for.

-Each language must implment the following templates:
+Each language must implement the following templates:

 * `main.tmpl`: this is the main library file.
 It's intended that this file be imported when implementing the generated code.